Skip to content

 3. Appoint SeedLegals as agents

-The third part of the process requires you to create and sign a letter to appoint us as your agents which gives us the authority to submit the application and correspond with HMRC on your behalf in relation to the application.
+The third part of the process requires you to create and sign a letter to appoint us as your agents, which gives us the authority to submit the application and correspond with HMRC on your behalf in relation to the application.

 4. Upload your supporting documents

-Once you've completed the questions and appointed SeedLegals as agents you'll need to upload your required documents.
+Once you've completed the questions and appointed SeedLegals as agents, you'll need to upload your required documents.
 The document upload slots will be generated directly based on answers to the previous questions (Step 1).
 In all cases, you will need to upload your Pitch Deck, as well as any other supporting documents suggested by the platform.

 5. Complete & send your application to us

-Once everything is completed and uploaded, a button will appear at the bottom right corner.
-By pressing it, you'll be able to send your application in for review.
+Once you've made the recommended amendments please click the 'submit for review' button to send the application to our team for a final review.
 We typically take 3-5 business days to review everything.
-After this, your dedicated S-EIS expert will send you an email regarding any changes that need to be made.
-Once finalised we'll then submit this to HMRC on your behalf.
+After this, your dedicated S-EIS associate will send you an email regarding any changes that need to be made.
+Once finalised, we'll then submit this to HMRC on your behalf.